-During 2023, we made strides in Liberia to reduce the environmental impact of school feeding by implementing This intervention has proven to be an effective strategy for fuel-efficient eco-stoves across the programme.
-Over the reducing wood consumption in the school feeding program. course of 2023, we installed 254 stoves in schools across Feedback has been positive, with volunteers reporting safer 5 counties in Liberia, which we will continue to expand upon kitchen spaces with less heat and smoke from the fires, in in 2024. addition to fuel efficiency and promotion of environmental protection
+During 2023, we made strides in Liberia to reduce the environmental impact of school feeding by implementing fuel-efficient eco-stoves across the programme.
+Over the course of 2023, we installed 254 stoves in schools across 5 counties in Liberia, which we will continue to expand upon in 2024.